 Please refer to the accreditation page of this website for further information.

 All students in Key Stages 4 and 5 have a Transition Plan.
 Students are supported to develop a Transition Pathway where they start to focus on their own skills, abilities and interests to help them have ownership of what they may opt to do as they prepare for life after school.
 This is supported by school staff and the IAG advisor, Tom George.

 Key Stage Five

-Most students at Pitcheroak choose to stay on and access Post 16 provision, which is fulltime and 5 days per week.
+Most students at Pitcheroak choose to stay on and access Post 16 provision, which is full-time and 5 days per week.
 Students can decide to remain at this setting for 1, 2 or 3 years.
-Core Subjects; English, Maths ICT.
-Foundation Subjects; PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Communication Skills and Leisure.
-Life and Work Skills; Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.
+Core subjects are taught across the week: English, maths and ICT.
+Foundation subjects are taught alongside these: PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Creative options and Leisure.
+Students may also experience life and work skills, Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.

 Students have regular meetings with our Careers Advisor who is able to support and review transition plans.
-Guidance is offered to students and their families to ensure end of school destinations are met.
+Guidance is offered to students and their families to ensure end of school destinations are found.

 Achievements are recognised and celebrated regularly in the 14-19 department.
 Students collect raffle tickets for positive behaviour and effort, which can then be used to select items from the merit shop every half term.
 Students are given the opportunity to either choose smaller items or to save their tickets for a bigger reward at a later date.
 When the students leave school they are presented with their Record of Achievement which contains all of their qualifications and certificates.